-Early in September I happened to post a comment to the effect of this in one of the discussion forums where I hung out.
+Early in September 2007 I happened to post a comment to the effect of this on the now departed ‘Tea at Spinner’s End’ board where I hung out.

 One of the other members took up the gauntlet and tossed out a suggestion which set off a discussion which ran over the course of about four days and which, although it probably doesn’t cover every possible permutation, seems to have explored the subject pretty nicely.

 I had intended to work up something out of that discussion from my own posts.

-However, it soon became apparent that a composition in six-part harmony tends to lose something when reduced to a single voice.
+However, it soon became apparent that a composition in six-part harmony tends to lose a lot when reduced to a single voice.

 Consequently: you win a prize!
 Herein follows a transcript of the whole discussion re-posted with the permission of the participants.

 I will admit that my own posts have been lightly reworked and expanded for clarity (and upon occasion, grammar).
 Those of the rest of the participants have been no more than reformatted.
-Although exterania which had nothing to do with the discussion may have been deleted.
+Although exterania which had nothing to do with the main discussion may have been deleted.